ballerburg9005/llamara3/README.md

 Setup
 =====

-*Hint: You need to install a lot of unknown python packages first, please help by writing a requirements.txt.*
+*Hint: You need to install a lot of unknown python packages first as well as ffmpeg.
+Please help by writing a requirements.txt.*

 ```
 git clone https://github.com/ballerburg9005/llamara3